MaxKillMax/Lost-Throne-Project/Assets/README.md

 - The first and main service at the moment is BoardBase.
 Controls the algorithms responsible for the board game.
 - Formulas is a collection of formulas, constants and algorithms that are universal for the whole game.
 It contains universal data related to data calculation: find objects at a certain position, subtract armor from damage, etc.
+-UI.
+Works in conjunction with Window.
+Controls running windows.
+- initializer.
+A global service that can be reimplemented to create initializers on scenes (for the needs of a particular scene or the whole game)